TheShiveshNetwork/readmekraft/CONTRIBUTING_GUIDELINES.md

 To get started with contributing, you'll need to set up the project on your local machine.

+### Rules and Instructions
+Make sure that you don't violate these rules.
+- Don't create duplicate Issues.
+- Don't start working beforing commenting on the issue and unless you are assigned to that issue.

 ### Prerequisites

 Make sure you have the following installed on your machine: